Multiple Sclerosis Centers of Excellence

 About the Multiple Sclerosis Centers of Excellence

-- Improve coordination between VA medical centers through the development of a national network of MS providers within the VHA.
+- Expand care coordination between VA medical centers through the development of a national network of MS providers within the VHA.

 - Provide resources to VA providers through a collaborative approach to clinical care, education, research, and informatics.